Jeremy Teicher: Career

 Teicher's filmmaking career began with the documentary short This is Us (2011) which he produced during his undergraduate studies at Dartmouth College.
 The film was nominated for a Student Academy Award.

 Teicher then expanded this student project into his debut first feature Tall as the Baobab Tree (2012).
 Shot on location in Senegal in a rural village lacking electricity, the film is the first international film performed in Pulaar, a traditional West African language.
 The film circled the globe with distribution from Sundance Institute Artist Services and Visit Films.
 Keith Shiri of the British Film Institute called the film "an exquisitely performed and beautifully photographed drama that is a marvel to watch."

 Teicher's second feature film, Tracktown (2016), is a coming-of-age film that premiered at the Los Angeles Film Festival.
 The film received support from the Sundance Institute Creative Producing Fellowship and the San Francisco Film Society Producing Initiative and was distributed by Orion Pictures Samuel Goldwyn Films.

 Jeremy's third feature film, Olympic Dreams (2019), premiered at the South by Southwest (SXSW) festival, and was distributed by IFC Films.
 Notably, it is the first narrative feature film shot on location inside a real Olympic Village during the 2018 Olympics.
 In an interview with SXSW about his film, Teicher expressed, "We wanted to show what it feels like to be in the highly coveted Athlete Village at the most important moment in your life... all the while trying not to ask yourself, 'what happens next?'"

 In 2023, Teicher directed Not An Artist with an ensemble cast including The RZA, Haley Joel Osment, Matt Walsh, and Alexi Pappas.
 The film premiered at the Austin Film Festival and was released by Utopia Distribution.

 Personal life

-Teicher married Alexi Pappas in June 2018.
+Teicher married athlete Alexi Pappas in June 2018.
 They were divorced in September 2023.